 Based on the timeline, we can more easily account for the total operating time of the machine.
 For the given example, the total uptime period is the sum of 25, 22, and 46 hours.

-Given the total uptime and number of breakdowns, the calculation is taken by the plugging the values into the MTBF formula as follows:
+Given the total uptime and number of breakdowns (or the number of failures), the calculation is taken by plugging the values into the MTBF formula as follows:

 Increasing the MTBF increases the uptime of equipment.
 Keeping track of the MTBF for each piece of equipment, especially those that require continuous operation, allows the maintenance team to efficiently schedule maintenance activities.